nielskee/draft-articles/TechnicalHiringPart2.md

   do, sure, I understand why these tools might be attractive.
 But there are better ways of running interviews around CS algo and data structure fundamentals.
-And really, if that's the main focus in the role, should it not the the centrepiece of the live interview?
+And really, if that's the main focus in the role, should it not be the centrepiece of the live interview?
 More in the next post on that.

 - Don't sleepwalk into outsourcing your technical interview to an